Crawl Budget

 Crawl budget refers to the number of URLs Googlebot will crawl on a site within a given period.
 Google allocates a finite crawl capacity across the entire web, and each site receives a share of it based on its size, authority, and server performance.
 When a site has more URLs than budget allows, some pages will be crawled infrequently or not at all.

-When crawl budget matters
+When does crawl budget matter?

 For most sites, crawl budget is not a meaningful constraint.
 A site with a few thousand pages will have all its important content crawled regularly regardless of crawl efficiency.